AdobeDocs/experience-platform.de-DE/help/rtcdp/destinations/google-ads-extension.md

 This extension tracks conversions from users that click on your [!DNL Google Ads].
 You will need to also install the gtag.js extension and add it to your library, as [!DNL Google Ads] depends on it.

-[!DNL Google Ads] ist eine Werbeerweiterung in der Adobe Echtzeit-Kundendatenplattform.
-Weitere Informationen zur Funktionalität der Erweiterung finden Sie auf der Seite der Erweiterung auf [Adobe Exchange](https://www.adobeexchange.com/experiencecloud.details.101383.google-ads.html).
+[!DNL Google Ads] ist eine Werbeerweiterung in der Echtzeit-Kundendatenplattform von Weitere Informationen zur Funktionalität der Erweiterung finden Sie auf der Seite der Erweiterung auf [Adobe Exchange](https://www.adobeexchange.com/experiencecloud.details.101383.google-ads.html).

 Dieses Ziel ist eine Adobe Experience Platform Launch-Erweiterung.
 For more information about how Platform Launch extensions work in Adobe Real-time CDP, see [Adobe Experience Platform Launch extensions overview](/help/rtcdp/destinations/experience-platform-launch-extensions.md).